sales-ls21/musicAPI/README.md

 #How to Use The API

-1.Follow the steps above to run this app locally.
+Follow the steps above to run this app locally.
 Since this is a RESTful API, you can go to the root URL (http://localhost:8000/) to see all resources available and which methods can be used on each resource.

-2. You can access the admin interface at http://localhost:8080/admin.
+You can access the admin interface at http://localhost:8080/admin.